The Missing Cross to Purity

 send an account for what they have suffered, and by whom;

-together with the examples that are fallen upon the persecutors;
+together with the examples of what has fallen upon the persecutors;

 with their mittimuses and examinations,